aeternity/protocol/serializations.md

 ]
 ```

+The log field is always the empty binary.

 The balance of the account is stored in the account state tree.

 The contract storage (or state) which is a key value map from (key::binary() to value::binary())